Kaiserreich/HOI4-Validator/README.md

-# PDS-Validator
+# HOI4-Validator
-Home of the up and coming validator for Hearts of Iron 4, help is always welcome!
+Home of the validator for Hearts of Iron 4, help very much welcome!

 How to use: